Out, out #&*! spot! If you've got kids, you'll get carpet spills.

-Blood stains, nail polish stains, pet stains - it's all part of the territory when it comes to family life.
+Blood stains, nail polish stains, pet stains, and beyond - it's all part of the territory when it comes to family life.

-But just because stains are inevitable doesn't mean you have to live with the remnants - or call in an expensive cleaning service.
+But just because carpet stains are inevitable doesn't mean they have to be permanent.

-If a large section of carpet is burned, you will need to patch the carpet.
-However, small burns can be disguised by cutting away the burned tips with scissors and trimming the surrounding tufts to disguise the cut.
+Burns: If a large section of carpet is burned, you will need to patch the carpet.
+However, small burns can be disguised by cutting away the burned tips with scissors and trimming the surrounding tufts to conceal the cut.

 Finally, put a pile of paper towels on the spot and weight it down with a heavy object until all moisture is absorbed.
 (Hint: Don't use too much liquid, or you will inadvertently spread the urine into the pad yourself).